-A further aspect within our impact-related framework is the development of a proprietary Berenberg Net Impact Model, in which we holistically analyse and assess the positive as well as potentially negative impact of our portfolio holdings.
-We discuss the details and methodology in the next chapter.
+A further aspect within our impact-related framework is our proprietary Berenberg Net Impact Model, in which we holistically analyse and assess the positive as well as potentially negative impact of our portfolio holdings.
+We discuss the details of the methodology in the next chapter.

-This report entails information on our approach to impact as well as portfoliorelated information for the Berenberg Sustainable World Equities fund, a global equity fund that was launched in 2018.
+This report entails information on our approach to impact as well as portfolio-related information for the Berenberg Sustainable World Equities fund, a global equity fund that was launched in 2018.